Develop an Internship Program

 What makes a successful internship program?
 Consider the following criteria below:

-• Learning Objectives.
+• Determine Learning Objectives.
 Learning objectives and duties of the students and employers must be clearly outlined before the beginning of the internship experience.
 Generally, a way to do this is through some sort of project that the student can focus on and get some practical experience.

-• Transferrable Skills.
+• Outline Transferrable Skills.
 There must be transferrable skills and knowledge that could translate well into other work environments.

-• Duration.
+• Set a Duration.
 There must be a defined duration period for the internship and a job description.
 It’s important to factor where in the academic year you want your internship to take place, especially in consideration to a student’s academic or personal responsibilities.

-• Compensation.
+• Determine Compensation.
 Establish work schedule and pay rates or stipend ahead of time.
 Make sure that your company allocates sufficient funds for the duration of the internship.

 Internships can be mutually beneficial to both the students and employers.